10,000 Albertans evacuated due to wildfires

 YELLOWHEAD COUNTY

-An evacuation alert in Yellowhead County has been expanded to include the communities of Wildwood, Evansburg, Lobstick and Hansonville.
+An evacuation alert in Yellowhead County was expanded to include the communities of Wildwood, Evansburg, Lobstick and Hansonville.

-Residents must evacuate immediately, and should be prepared to be gone at least three days.
-They should take all important documents, medication, and pets with them.
+The residents of the following areas were told to be prepared to be gone for at least three days and to take all important documents, medication, and pets with them:

-Residents in this area were told to evacuate to Edson using Range Road 92 heading south toward Wildwood.
+- As of 7:24 p.m.: From Elk River Road south to just past Brazeau River between the Brazeau Reservoir to Range Road 145; and

-At 8:22 p.m.
-Thursday, Alberta Emergency Management issued another alert for the area of the Pembina River west to Range Road 101, north to Township Road 550 and south to Township Road 520.
+- As of 8:22 p.m.: From Pembina River west to Range Road 101, north to Township Road 550 and south to Township Road 520.
+Evacuees were told to use westbound Highway 16.

-"Anyone in the area needs to evacuate.
-The evacuation route is west on Highway 16," the alert read.

 A reception centre is available at the Edson Leisure Centre.
 Bus transportation is being provided from Tipple Park Museum and the Wildwood Community Hall.